RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 Questions about exceptions help the member to identify these times.
 For example:

-Listener: Have there ever been times when the problem you described to me didn't happen, or felt less severe to you?
+|Listener:|Have there ever been times when the problem you described to me didn't happen, or felt less severe to you?
+{:.chat}

 When the member can identify an exception, ask follow-up questions to establish the details.
 Avoid any change of subject back to the problem or its causes.